 Mark spoke at the Hemingway in Paris Conference on Tuesday, July 24th at La Sorbonne.

 Having chosen to include Galantière in its June 2018 issue, Kirkus Reviews writes, “Lurie takes readers on a journey through the life of his father’s cousin Lewis Galantière, who mingled with Sinclair Lewis and Ernest Hemingway in 1920s France, translated Antoine de Saint-Exupéry’s works into English, and was part of the trans-Atlantic literary scene….
 The book seamlessly blends Galantière’s professional adventures—with publishers, the Federal Reserve, PEN International, and Radio Free Europe—with his personal life, including multiple marriages and affairs… Lurie has produced a substantial, thoughtful biography of a man previously known only through his appearances in the papers of more famous individuals, acknowledging his contributions and placing him in historical context… A well-written, comprehensively researched account of one man with connections to key players in literature and politics throughout the 1900s.”
 June 5, 2018.

-Christine Whitehead at The Blog Also Rises reviews Galantière, saying she started reading for the Hemingway lore, and found “...the book delivered big time in other ways…” April 25, 2018
+Christine Whitehead at The Blog Also Rises says that she read Galantière for its Hemingway lore, and found that “...the book delivered big time in other ways…” April 25, 2018

 The Hemingway Society calls Galantière “...an impressive book featuring Lurie’s narrative, rare photos, letters, and articles… [An] informative and very readable book”.
 June 18, 2018